EpistasisLab/gecco2017-new-benchmarking-standards/README.md

 ### Call for Papers

-The focus of this workshop is to
+The focus of this workshop is to highlight promising, new standards for benchmarking practices in evolutionary computation research.

 ### Important Dates